DRAWINGS, SHOWROOM, SAMPLES, TECHNICAL DETAILS, PHOTOS

 How big of a delivery window do they give you?

-Usually, FedEx Freight calls the day before to set up a 2-3 hour delivery window, but this varies based on your local dock’s truck and driver availability.
+Usually, the Freight company calls the day before to set up a 2-4 hour delivery window, but this varies based on your local dock’s truck and driver availability.

 Can I pick up from your factory and save shipping?